 We poked around the gift shop for a few minutes, deciding that we would wait until after the tour to choose our souvenir.
 They had lots of generic sloth-themed items, but I knew I wanted something to take home specifically from the sanctuary.
 We don’t really do tourist t-shirts, I can’t stand knick-knacks, we already had free calendars (and more than enough sloth socks).
 I’d have to think about this for a bit.

-We meet a TV
+We meet Buttercup, a famous sloth TV

 Still early, we headed to a small veranda adjacent to the gift shop.
 There